Texas World Speedway: History

 As of July 19, 2018, developers broke ground to begin construction of the Southern Pointe master-planned community.
 Southern Pointe is going to be 550 acres with 73 acres of green space and water retention systems.
 They expect 1400 single-family home lots.
 The old TWS frontage road billboard was covered with a Southern Pointe banner at the beginning of December 2018.

 Video footage of the speedway site taken by drone in February 2019 shows much of the asphalt banking in turns 1 and 2 has been removed, as well as a portion of turn 4.
 Over the course of February 27 and 28, 2020 the press box above the grandstands was demolished.

+As of June 2024, the outline of the track remains, but most, if not all, of the original asphalt has been torn out as housing developments have been constructed in what were turns 1 and 2.

 Lap records

-The all-time unofficial track record set during a race weekend on the 2-mile Oval is 33.620 seconds, set by Mario Andretti in a Parnelli VPJ2, during qualifying for the 1973 Texas 200.
-The unofficial fastest lap for stock cars around the 2-mile Oval is 38.904 seconds, set by Page Jones in a Ford Thunderbird, during qualifying for the 1993 Western Auto Texas World Shootout II.
+The all-time unofficial track record set during a race weekend on the 2-mile Oval is 0:33.620, set by Mario Andretti in a Parnelli VPJ2, during qualifying for the 1973 Texas 200.
+The unofficial fastest lap for stock cars around the 2-mile Oval is 0:38.904, set by Page Jones in a Ford Thunderbird, during qualifying for the 1993 Western Auto Texas World Shootout II.
 The fastest official race lap records at Texas World Speedway are listed as: